stacks-network/docs/src/pages/en/start-mining/mainnet.md

 [@page-reference | inline]
 | /references/stacks-node-configuration

-To read more about the technical details of mining on the Stacks 2.0 network, have a look at the minig guide:
+To read more about the technical details of mining on the Stacks 2.0 network, have a look at the mining guide:

 [@page-reference | inline]
 | /understand-stacks/mining